 Unimaginable.
-“Sierra’s heart is hurting”, Sierra is my 14 year old daughter, well almost 14…in 3 weeks but forget the minor details, focus on “Heart hurting”.
-Ever been in a position in which you’ve known something was a possibility, but never expected it to actually happen?
+“Sierra’s heart is hurting”, Sierra’s my 14 year old daughter, well almost 14…in 3 weeks, but forget the minor details, focus on “Heart hurting”.
+Ever been in a position where you knew something was a possibility, but never expected it to actually happen?
 Well, me too, especially hearing the words my daughters heart hurts….from her friend, during her competitive cheerleading practice.
 That is unimaginable, an unimaginable pain shot through my body, stomach turned in knots, panicked, but had to take a deep breathe to be the strongest mother I knew how to be.

 Let’s take a moment to breathe before going further, going into the life of a 13 year old Cardiac patient.
-Although this blog might be longer than the others, read until the end I promise it’ll be worth the read.
-The most common phrase I’ve heard over the several years has been “How are you able to cope as well as you do or remain so positive”, aside from handling my condition in the different manners in which I have, I hope you now have an understanding as to the how and why.
+Although this blog might be longer than the others, read until the end, I promise it’ll be worth the read.
+The most common phrase I’ve heard over the last several years has been “How are you able to cope as well as you do or remain so positive”, aside from handling my own condition in different manners, I hope you now have an understanding as to the how and why.
 My children, especially seeing Sierra full of life and laughter while living with multiple cardiac issues.
 That’s my strength, my backbone, my inspiration.

 Prolonged QT syndrome, ARVC, & a blood clot in the right atrium probably have your head spinning.
 Well, those are the heart diseases that Sierra lives with.
 Did you know October is #suddencardiscarrestawareness month?
 Yes, it’s also Breast Cancer awareness, but we as a society surround ourselves on promoting awareness for breast cancer, but fail each and every person from the lack of promoting more of the awareness for Sudden Cardiac Arrest.

-Basically, Sierra is at risk for Sudden death…all day, every day, every second of every minute, and every minute of every hour.
+Basically, Sierra is at risk for Sudden death…all day, every day, every minute of every hour, and every second of every minute.

 Take a moment, digest that.
 Now, breathe ✔️